-The Board may appoint an Executive Committee, which shall, to the fullest extent permitted by Delaware law and other applicable law, have and be permitted to exercise all the powers and authority of the Board in the management of the business and affairs of the Exchange between meetings of the Board.
-The Executive Committee shall consist of the Chairman of the Board of Directors, two Public Directors and two other directors who the Board of Directors may authorize.
+The Board may appoint an Executive Committee comprised solely of directors, which shall, to the fullest extent permitted by Delaware law and other applicable law, have and be permitted to exercise all the powers and authority of the Board in the management of the business and affairs of the Exchange between meetings of the Board.
+The Executive Committee shall be an optional committee.
+If the Board of Directors appoints an Executive Committee, it consist of the Chair of the Board of Directors, two Public Directors and two other directors who the Board of Directors may authorize.

-The Board may appoint a Finance Committee.
+The Board may appoint a Finance Committee comprised solely of directors.
 The Finance Committee of the Exchange shall be an optional committee.
-If the Board of Directors appoints a Finance Committee it shall consist of the Chairman and two Public Directors.
+If the Board of Directors appoints a Finance Committee it shall consist of the Chair of the Board of Directors and two Public Directors.
 The Finance Committee shall examine the accounts of the Exchange.
 It shall prepare and present to the Board of Directors an estimate of the income of the Exchange for the succeeding calendar year and its recommendations as to the appropriations for expenses for said period.
 It may at any time recommend additional appropriations or the increase or decrease of any appropriations made by the Board of Directors and shall make reports and recommendations to the Board of Directors as to the financial policy of the Exchange.
 The Finance Committee shall have such other powers and duties as may be delegated to it by the Board of Directors.

-(c) The Board shall appoint a Regulatory Oversight Committee.
-The Regulatory Oversight Committee shall consist of four Public Directors.
+(c) The Board shall appoint a Regulatory Oversight Committee comprised solely of directors.
+The Regulatory Oversight Committee shall consist of at least two Directors.
+All members of the Regulatory Oversight Committee shall be a Public Director.
 The Regulatory Oversight Committee shall: (A) monitor the Exchange's regulatory program for sufficiency, effectiveness, and independence; (B) oversee all facets of the regulatory program, including trade practice and market surveillance; audits, examinations, and other regulatory responsibilities with respect to Futures Participants (insuring compliance with financial integrity, financial reporting, sales practice, recordkeeping, and other requirements); and the conduct of investigations; (C) provide oversight over the systems of internal controls established by management and the Board and the Exchange's legal and compliance process; (D) review the size and allocation of the regulatory budget and resources and the number, hiring and termination, and compensation of regulatory personnel; (E) supervise the Chief Regulatory Officer, who will report directly to the Regulatory Oversight Committee; (F) prepare an annual report assessing the Exchange's self-regulatory program for the Board of Directors and the Commission, which sets forth the regulatory program's expenses, describes its staffing and structure, catalogues disciplinary actions taken during the year, and reviews the performance of disciplinary committees and panels; (G) recommend changes that would ensure fair, vigorous, and effective regulation; and (H) review regulatory proposals and advise the Board as to whether and how such changes may impact regulation.
 The Regulatory Oversight Committee may select and engage its own advisor(s) to assist it in carrying out its duties.

-(d) The Board shall appoint a Nominating Committee.
+(d) The Board shall appoint a Nominating Committee comprised solely of directors.
 The Nominating Committee shall consist of at least fifty-one percent Public Directors and will be chaired by a Public Director.
-The Nominating Committee shall consist of the Chairman and two Public Directors.
+The Nominating Committee shall consist of the Chair of the Board of Directors and two Public Directors.
 The Nominating Committee is responsible for (i) identifying individuals qualified to serve on the Board of Directors consistent with criteria established by the Board and any composition requirements established by the Commission; and (ii) administering a process for the nomination of individuals to the Board.